cafelton/FLAIR-fusion/README.md

 Requires FLAIR (https://github.com/BrooksLabUCSC/flair), python3 and numpy

-minimap2 and bedtools must be in your path
+minimap2 and bedtools2.28 must be in your path

 First: run makeShortAnno with